[Week 26 of 52 Weeks to a Better Relationship With Your Child]

 Don’t be afraid to be the adult in the relationship

-Along the same lines, the marriage relationship is not to be abandoned for some misguided dedication to the children.
+It is also important to keep in mind that the marriage relationship is not to be abandoned for some misguided dedication to the children.
 The marriage is designed to be the core of the family.
 Preserve the marriage (not just in terms of legality, but in terms of relationship) and the children will feel a security that will guard them from many destructive outside forces.
-The parents will benefit from camaraderie and support that keeps parenting strong in all the right ways.
-There is a blend of priority to the marriage relationship and priority to care of children that will serve the children optimally.
+In addition, the parents will benefit from camaraderie and support that keeps parenting strong in all the right ways.
+There is a blend of priority to the marriage relationship and priority to care for the children that will serve the children optimally.

-Obviously there are some who have real and legitimate challenges with marriage.
-Those issues must be counted among the disadvantages that must be dealt with.
+Obviously, there are some who have real and legitimate challenges with marriage.
+Those issues must be counted among the disadvantages that must be dealt with as a parent.
 Such individual situations do not discount the importance of good relationship between parents.

 Take mistakes in stride